francescoo22/masters-thesis/chapters/1-Introduction.typ

 = Introduction

 Aliasing is a topic that has been studied for decades  @Aliasing-OOP @beyondGenevaConvention @GenevaConvention in Computer Science and it refers to the situation where two or more references point to the same object.
 Aliasing is an important characteristic of object-oriented programming languages allowing the programmers to develope complex designs involving sharing.
-However, reasoning about programs written with languages that allow aliasing without any kind of control is a hard task for programmers, compilers and formal verifcation tools.
+However, reasoning about programs written with languages that allow aliasing without any kind of control is a hard task for programmers, compilers and formal verification tools.
 In fact, as reported in the Geneva Convention @GenevaConvention, without having guarantees about aliasing it can be difficult to prove the correctness of a simple Hoare formula like the following. $ {x = "true"} space y := "false" {x = "true"} $
 Indeed, when $x$ and $y$ are aliased, the formula is not valid, and most of the time proving that aliasing cannot occur is not straightforward.

 == Contributions